johnstew/differential-serving/README.md

 ## Tests

-With both methods in place, it's time to run some tests to see what each yields.
+Time to run some tests.

 Goal: Serve ES6 bundle to ES6 supported environments and serve ES5 bundles to ES5 environments.
 Only one bundle is to be parsed and executed.